-Follow up should include involvement with obstetric, urogynaecology, colorectal, dietitians, physiotherapy and sexual counseling experts.
+Follow up should include involvement with obstetric, urogynecology, colorectal, dietitians, physiotherapy and sexual counseling experts.
 They will develop a care plan to minimize or prevent long-term complications from the tear.

 4th degree Tear

 This type of tear involves damage to the rectum.
 They are a very rare form of tear accounting for around 0.5% of tears in first-time moms and 0.2% if you’ve already had a baby.
-Similar to the 3rd degree tear you will be repaired by a senior obstetrician in theater.
-The care plan and follow-up is the same as a 3rd degree tear.
+Similar to the 3rd degree tear you will be repaired by a senior obstetrician in a theater.
+The care plan and follow-up are the same as a 3rd-degree tear.

-This is a cut that the doctor makes during delivery.
-It’s classed as a deep 2nd degree tear and will require stitches.
+An episiotomy is a cut that the doctor makes during delivery.
+It’s classed as a deep 2nd-degree tear and will require stitches.
 A cut is made to your perineum, the flat area between your vagina and anus.
 Your doctor will use sterile scissors and numb the area with a local anesthetic first.

 An episiotomy is usually required to: